syncfusion-content/fileformat-docs/FileFormat/DocIO/MailMerge.md

 {% endhighlight %}

-The generated template document will look like shown below.
+The generated template document looks as follows.

 ![](MailMerge_images/MailMerge_img2.jpeg)

-The following code snippet shows how to perform simple mail merge in the generated template document with string array as data source.
+The following code example shows how to perform a simple mail merge in the generated template document with string array as data source.

 {% highlight c# %}
 [C#]

-//Open the template document.
+//Opens the template document.

 WordDocument document = new WordDocument("Template.docx");